-- Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff. - The smaller the cohort, the less risk of spreading disease.
-As cohort groups increase in size, the risk of spreading disease increases. - Students cannot be part of any single cohort, or part of multiple cohorts that exceed a total of 100 people within the educational week.
-Schools should plan to limit cohort sizes to allow for efficient contact-tracing and minimal risk for exposure. - Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance). - Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
-Provide access to All Gender/Gender Neutral restrooms. - Cleaning and disinfecting surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. - Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, gradelevel academic content standards, and peers. - Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts.
+Ol· A/ODE Requirements Hybrid/Onsite Plan \boxtimes Transportation Cohort larger than can be accommodated by the space available to • This is a stable group of students each day. provide 35 square feet per person, including staff.
+Stable groups can be varied by AM/PM routes. • The smaller the cohort, the less risk of spreading disease.
+As Updated contact-tracing logs are required for each run of a cohort groups increase in size, the risk of spreading disease route. increases.
+In-building cohorts \boxtimes Students cannot be part of any single cohort, or part of multiple Students will be assigned a grade-level cohort for each day cohorts that exceed a total of 100 people within the educational (two cohorts total). week.
+Schools should plan to limit cohort sizes to allow for Sample student schedule: efficient contact-tracing and minimal risk for exposure. o AM: Math, Science, Health/SEL \boxtimes Each school must have a system for daily logs to ensure contract o PM: Humanities, electives tracing among the cohort (see section 1a of the Ready Schools, Speech and Language Cohort, IEP Cohort Safe Learners guidance).
+This stable group is maintained as much as possible. \boxtimes Minimize interaction between students in different stable cohorts o Note: in the event the stable cohort is changed, the (e.g., access to restrooms, activities, common areas).
+Provide SLP/Case Manager will need to update the contact-tracing log. access to All Gender/Gender Neutral restrooms. \boxtimes Cleaning and disinfecting surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. \boxtimes Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade- level academic content standards, and peers. \boxtimes Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts.